bfriesen/Abstracts/README.md

 Be afraid.
 Be very afraid.
 For you are about to enter the mysterious and foreboding land of regular expressions.
 A land of strange-looking hieroglyphics.
 A land of many flavors and implementations.
 A land whose inhabitants possess seemingly magical powers over text.
 But fear no more, for you needn't make the journey alone: a guide and a map await you.

 In this session, we'll take a whirlwind tour of the features found in most regular expression implementations.
-Then we'll dive deep.
-We'll take a peek *inside* a regular expression engine.
+We'll dive deep.
+And take a peek *inside* a regular expression engine.
 From character literals to character classes, from backreferences to look-around, you'll see every step a regular expression engine takes when it parses text.
-By the end of the session, you'll be able to *think* like a regular expression engine.
+By the end of the session, you'll be able to think *like* a regular expression engine.

 Stupid XML Serialization Tricks
 ===============================